 Training / QualificationsSome jobs pursued by Sociology and Anthropology majors require only a bachelor’s degree.
 Others may require additional education and certification.
 For example, most states have licensure or certification requirements for nonclinical social workers.
 Students are advised to pursue valuable work experience through field training or internships with museums, historical societies, government offices, or non-profit organizations.

 Job OutlookEmployment of anthropologists and archeologists is projected to grow 4 percent from 2014 to 2024.
 Overall employment of social workers is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.

 Job TitlesArchaeologist, Foreign Service Officer, Social Worker, Urban Community Developer

 EmploymentGraduates pursue careers in medicine and public health, law, business, international development, the not-for-profit sector, urban planning, architecture, social work, education, and government, among other possibilities.

 - Our faculty members are very active in research, and students can participate in cultural and social research studies with a faculty member, test ideas in the archaeological or the field linguistics laboratories,

 - participate in archaeological or linguistic fieldwork, and in their senior year, design a sociological or anthropological study of their own.

 Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
-Feel free to contact Tabitha Arrendell, the Career Services Coordinator who works with the Sociology and Anthropology program.
-You can access information about services through our web site at www.rit.edu/careerservices.
+Feel free to contact Lisa Monette, the career services coordinator who works with the Sociology and Anthropology program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.